troclaux/notes/aws.md

     - Used whenever you want to call APIs

 - reliability: ability of a system to perform its intended function consistently over time without failure
-- high availability: design and implementation of systems that are resilient to failures and can continue operating with minimal downtime
+- High Availability (HA): design and implementation of systems that are resilient to failures and can continue operating with minimal downtime
   - optimizes its uptime/availability (much higher than in a normal system)
     - able to quickly recover from failures, usually in an automated way
     - there can still be downtime/unavailability while recovering, but the outage will be much shorter than without HA